06 Jan Top 10 Reasons an External Facilitator Should Run Your Design Sprint

 6 – Provides confidence and support

-I’ve mentioned in previous articles that a Sprint might be a completely new and different way of working, which some can find hard to adjust to.
+I’ve mentioned in the previous Design Sprint process article that a Sprint might be a completely new and different way of working, which some can find hard to adjust to.

 However, a good facilitator projects their confidence onto the group and ensures they always feel supported.
 The facilitator focuses on small successes along the way with consistent progress, thus keeping the group motivated.